From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: : A Controlled Benchmark for Inference-Driven Linkage

+Crucially, the underlying paired sources stay the same across all three conditions; only the user's request changes.
+Figure~\ref{fig:benchmark_example} shows this for one \textsc{Intrinsic} instance.
+Under \textsc{Implicit}, the user asks a benign analytics question (e.g., whether review activity predicts customer value), with no intent to identify anyone.
+Under \textsc{Explicit-ZK}, the user asks the agent to find any customer who appears in both sources, but names no one.
+Under \textsc{Explicit-MK}, the user names a specific target (e.g., \texttt{CUST-2847}) and asks the agent to locate that person's record in the anonymized source.

-We validate every sampled scenario for feasibility before generating data.
-This validation ensures the business setting naturally requires integrating both sources and supports inference-driven linkage through realistic quasi-identifiers.
-We require that the task remain unsolvable from either source alone and strictly prohibit shared direct identifiers.
-We discard and resample any scenario failing these critical conditions.
-Appendix~\ref{app:scenario_checklist} provides the full validation checklist.
+Before generating data, we validate each sampled scenario: the task must naturally require both sources, remain unsolvable from either source alone, and rely on realistic quasi-identifiers rather than direct identifiers.
+Scenarios failing any of these conditions are discarded and resampled.
+Appendix~\ref{app:scenario_checklist} gives the full checklist.

-\paragraph{Paired dataset synthesis with a unique linkage.} Given a validated scenario, we synthesize a paired instance $(D_{\text{anon}}, D_{\text{aux}})$ as two structured tables of size $10 \times 10$ each.
-We enforce a unique ground-truth linkage: exactly one individual appears in both sources, while all other records are non-overlapping.
-By design, each instance includes $5$ shared attributes (three contextual features and two sparse identification anchors), together with four side-only attributes in each source.
-We provide all prompts related to benchmark construction in Appendix~\ref{app:scenario_checklist}.
+\textbf{Paired dataset synthesis with a unique linkage.} Given a validated scenario, we synthesize a paired instance $(D_{\text{anon}}, D_{\text{aux}})$ as two structured tables, each containing $10$ records and $9$ features.
+Exactly one individual overlaps across the two sources, while all other records are non-overlapping.
+The $9$ features comprise $5$ shared attributes (three contextual features and two sparse identification anchors) and $4$ side-only attributes.

-\paragraph{Turn sequence.} Finally, we generate a short multi-turn sequence, grounded in the sampled scenario and paired datasets, that introduces the task context, presents the two sources, and elicits an identity hypothesis under the specified $(\iota,\kappa)$.
-This yields a controlled yet realistic interaction trajectory for evaluating identity reconstruction behavior, i.e., whether the agent forms an identity hypothesis supported by overlapping evidence.
+\textbf{Turn sequence.} Finally, we generate a short multi-turn sequence, grounded in the sampled scenario and paired datasets, that introduces the task context, presents the two sources, and elicits an identity hypothesis under the specified $(\iota,\kappa)$.
+This yields a controlled yet realistic interaction trajectory for evaluating whether the agent forms an identity hypothesis supported by overlapping evidence.